naiem-reza/SBA-with-GCPs/README.md

 - xmltodict

 ## Installation using pip
-If using pip as your package manager you only need to type the following...
+If using pip as your package manager, you only need to type the following...

 ```
 pip install -r requirements